deleeuwj1/CS1XA3/Study Sheets/Elm.md

   - No guards or pattern matching, other than **case statements**

 ## The Elm Architecture
+- Messages
+  - These define things that happen in the application that the components respond to
+  - Defined as:
+    ```elm
+       type Msg = Something
+                | SomethingElse
+                | MaybeAnotherThing
+    ```

 - Init
   - Initialized the program
   - Provides information describing the initial state of the program